 When you’re Insulin levels are low (like while you’re sleeping), your body turns to fat for energy.

-As you can see, when you eat meals throughout the day, you’re Insulin levels rise and decline and then drop to fasting levels at night (while you’re asleep).
+When you eat meals throughout the day, you’re Insulin levels rise and decline and then drop to fasting levels at night (while you’re asleep).

 - When Insulin levels are high, you store more fat.